 Graduate Assistantships are available in departments offering degrees.
-Students classified as graduate research assistants and graduate assistants employed at least one-third time also pay a reduced tuition rate.
-If you receive a Graduate Assistantship, you must notify the Financial Aid Office.
-It could have an effect on your eligibility.
-Students interested in graduate assistantships may obtain further information by writing the Dean of the Graduate School.
+Students classified as graduate research assistants and graduate assistants employed at least 131⁄2 hours also pay a reduced tuition rate.
+If you receive a Graduate Assistantship, you must notify the Financial Aid Office because it could have an effect on your eligibility.
+Students interested in graduate assistantships may obtain further information by contacting the Dean of the Graduate School.